ColorlibHQ/gentelella/README.md

 ## Gentelella for other platforms and frameworks

-* [Gentelella on Ruby on Rails 4](https://github.com/iogbole/gentelella_on_rails) thanks to Israel Ogbole.
+* [Gentelella on Ruby on Rails](https://github.com/iogbole/gentelella_on_rails) thanks to Israel Ogbole.
-* [Gentelella on Rails 5.x](https://github.com/mwlang/gentelella-rails) thanks to Michael Lang
+* [Gentelella on Rails](https://github.com/mwlang/gentelella-rails) thanks to Michael Lang
-* [Gentelella on Smarty 3](https://github.com/microvb/otp-thing) with one time password generator, validator, and QR code generator that has no web dependencies (self-contained) in PHP thanks to MicroVB INC
+* [Gentelella on Smarty](https://github.com/microvb/otp-thing) with one time password generator, validator, and QR code generator that has no web dependencies (self-contained) in PHP thanks to MicroVB INC
 * [Gentelella integrated into Symfony 5](https://github.com/mamless/Gentella-admin-Symfony-5) full stack PHP framework thanks to  Mamour Wane.
-* [Gentelella on Yii framework 2](https://github.com/yiister/yii2-gentelella) with an asset bundle, a layout template and some widgets.
+* [Gentelella on Yii framework](https://github.com/yiister/yii2-gentelella) with an asset bundle, a layout template and some widgets.
-* [Gentelella on Angular 2](https://github.com/kmkatsma/angular2-webpack-starter-gentelella) Angular Webpack Starter modified to utilize the Gentelella.
+* [Gentelella on Angular](https://github.com/kmkatsma/angular2-webpack-starter-gentelella) Angular Webpack Starter modified to utilize the Gentelella.
 * [Gentelella on Aurelia](https://github.com/kmkatsma/aurelia-gentelella) Typescript webpack skeleton modified to utilize the Gentelella.
 * [Gentelella on Laravel](https://github.com/Labs64/laravel-boilerplate) PHP / Laravel 5 boilerplate project with Gentelella Admin theme support.
 * [Gentelella on Django](https://github.com/GiriB/django-gentelella) Gentelella modified to fit as a Django app
 * [Gentelella on Flask](https://github.com/afourmy/flask-gentelella) Gentelella modified to fit as a Flask app
-* [Gentelella on CakePHP 3](https://github.com/backstageel/cakephp-gentelella-theme) Gentelella modified to work on CakePHP
+* [Gentelella on CakePHP](https://github.com/backstageel/cakephp-gentelella-theme) Gentelella modified to work on CakePHP
 * [Gentelella right to left](https://github.com/mortezakarimi/gentelella-rtl) Gentelella modified to work with right to left languages like Persian
-* [Gentelella-rtl on Yii framework 2](https://github.com/mortezakarimi/yii2-gentelella-rtl) with an asset bundle, a layout template and some widgets. inspired from [Gentelella on Yii framework 2](https://github.com/yiister/yii2-gentelella)
+* [Gentelella-rtl on Yii framework](https://github.com/mortezakarimi/yii2-gentelella-rtl) with an asset bundle, a layout template and some widgets. inspired from [Gentelella on Yii framework](https://github.com/yiister/yii2-gentelella)
 * [Gentelella by React](https://github.com/thomaslwq/react-admin) Gentelella realized by React

 Let us know if you have done integration for this admin template on other platforms and frameworks and we'll be happy to share your work.